-10km+ per hour recharging 100km takes 10 hours30
+10km+ per hour recharging 100km takes 10 hours32

 This is what you find throughout New Zealand homes.
 For most people, it is sufficient to charge their cars overnight during low-cost off peak hours (11pm-7am).
 It is too slow to be very useful for daytime recharging, and won't give you much more than a 100km top-up overnight.
 This socket is probably what you already have inside your garage at home.
-If your car doesn't come with a cable fitting this socket, you can purchase a portable 8 amp unit from various sources including bluecars.nz/shop.

-Note: Read WorkSafe guidelines for restrictions about this socket outside of a domestic environment, and restrictions from using the 15 amp variant of this socket (which can get too hot).
+If your car doesn't come with a cable fitting this socket, you can purchase a portable 8 amp unit from various sources (e.g.leadingthecharge.org.nz/where to buy charging equipment) Note: Read WorkSafe guidelines for restrictions about this socket outside of a domestic environment, and restrictions from using the 15 amp variant of this socket (which can get too hot).